LucasJorge00/lucasjorge00/README.md

 Hi 👋 My name is Lucas Jorge
 ============================

-Web Development Student
+Front-end Developer
 -----------------------

 I'm studying to be a front-end developer and I'm constantly learning and trying to improve my skills.

 * 🌍  I'm based in Brazil
-* 🧠  I'm learning React.js
+* 🧠  I'm learning Next.js

 ### Skills